grassynull0/fake_news_classifier/README.md

 ![image](https://user-images.githubusercontent.com/44031998/98706497-e74cf880-234c-11eb-87dc-701a061d4934.png)

 - Accuracy was used to balance both false positives and negatives.
+I did not want to tell a person their article was Fake when in reality it was true i.e. if a user enters a url link of an article known to be true (ground truth).
+However, I also did not want to tell someone their article was 'Fake' when it was actually real!
+F1 was not used because of the natural class balance.

 ![confusion matrix ](https://user-images.githubusercontent.com/44031998/98706514-eae07f80-234c-11eb-8113-b3f5c485a2b2.png)